Afukam/Hillary/README.md

  * You have to be root user before you can use it.
  * At this point, I wasn't sure if it worked on other OSes except Linux; if it does, please let me know.
 Thank you.
  * Don't use it for illegal purposes, abeg.
+ * You have to have schedule on your terminal( pip install schedule)